stroborobo/werc/sites/werc.cat-v.org/docs/web_server_setup/nginx.md

 Other Setups
 ------------

-More ellaborate setups with direct handling of static files, caching, and multiple fcgi/cgi handlers should be easy, if you have any please post them to the werc9 mailing list.
+More elaborate setups with direct handling of static files, caching, and multiple fcgi/cgi handlers should be easy, if you have any please post them to the werc9 mailing list.